It’s that time of year when most marketing directors are underway with their marketing planning.

 And what if you’ve got a bigger site?
 If you’ve been producing content for years, it’s time to roll those sleeves up and get stuck into an big, ugly, steaming pile of auditing (although the good news is that you’ll have a few treasures hidden in that unruly site map of yours).

-I highly recommend that you follow the process outlined above, but support your unlucky marketing exec with a content audit tool like Trim or CAT to help speed up the process and provide structure.
+I highly recommend that you follow the process outlined above, but support your unlucky marketing exec with a content audit tool like CAT to help speed up the process and provide structure.
 You have more content, so a little automation in the scraping of your site will go a long way, plus a tool like Trim can also pull in the relevant data from Google Analytics.

 You’re following the same set of questions I’ve listed above, but you’re looking for the specific posts and graphics and videos that perform surprisingly well compared to all the rest.
 The quick wins lie here.
 Add these as big edits to your editorial calendar.